jftuga/spo_view_it/README.md

 ## July 2020 Update

 The SharePoint online backend must have changed and `version 1.0` is no longer compatible.
-You will need you upgrade this extension to `version 1.1`.
+You will need to upgrade this extension to `version 1.1`.

 This is how `version 1.1` changes a *sharepoint.com* URL:
 * Removes any `action=` parameter